Stabbath/nonogram-solver/README.md

 ##How it works!
 ###Overview
 The puzzle is broken up into a series of lines, 1 for each row and 1 for each column, which are all handled separately.
 The reasoning behind this is that the solution for a line is not directly dependent of any others: simply of the number and length of its blocks and of the information already gathered about it.
-Since each row and column pair have 1 cell in common, this means that a
+Since each row and column pair have 1 cell in common, this means that when you discover information on one line, you have also discovered information on other lines.
+Then when you solve those lines, you once again find information that is shared with other lines, and so on, recursively, until the puzzle is solved.

+In extreme situations, especially in cases where the puzzle is complex AND has multiple solutions, or even a few rare cases where it has no solutions but the impossibility is not obvious, it might be necessary to 'guess' solutions.
+In these situations, the program will select an unidentified cell, and test solving the puzzle again after forcing it to both possible values.
+This is done recursively, so even if the first selection isn't helpful, the program will keep running until all possible solutions (if there are any) are found.

+Currently, the algorithm is extremely incomplete: 'solving a line' simply means overlapping the leftmost and rightmost possible solutions of the line.
+The tracking of impossibilities is hardly done either!
+Still a lot of work to do.

 ###Stacks
 ####Main